 I’m incredibly fortunate to have earned millions of miles with credit cards.
 The products and bank issuer policies — and best strategies — are constantly changing.

 If you want to approach your credit card applications strategically — not just get the best cards, but in the right order, here’s my suggestions.

 - Get the Chase Sapphire Preferred Card when you’re just getting started in the hobby.
-It has a great signup bonus (50,000 points after $4000 spend within 3 months, another 5000 points for adding an authorized user and making a purchase during that same time period).
+It has a great signup bonus (50,000 points after $4000 spend within 3 months).
 It earns points quickly with double points on travel and dining.
 And they’re valuable points that transfer to a variety of different airline and hotel programs which gives you real flexibility to redeem for the award you want from the program that has availability once you’re ready to do so.

 And it’s a $0 annual fee card the first year, so a really low barrier to getting started.
 You get this card, demonstrate to yourself how well you do earning transferrable points, and then later on you can choose to get a more expensive card.

 - If you’re under “5/24” start with Chase cards.
 In order to root out customers who just want to sign up for credit cards, pocket the bonus and move on, many people who have opened 5 or more new accounts within the previous 24 months don’t get approved for new Chase accounts.

 That means you want to get Chase cards first while you’re under the limit.
 And in particular get the Chase cards that are subject to 5/24.
 I would start with the Chase Sapphire Preferred and the Ink Business Preferred℠ Credit Card which has the best signup bonus — 80,000 point signup bonus after $5000 spend within 3 months.
 That can even be enough for a roundtrip business class award ticket between the US and Europe.